dotnet/AspNetDocs/aspnet/web-api/overview/formats-and-model-binding/content-negotiation.md

 by [Mike Wasson](https://github.com/MikeWasson)

-This article describes how ASP.NET Web API implements content negotiation.
+This article describes how ASP.NET Web API implements content negotiation for ASP.NET 4.x.

 The HTTP specification (RFC 2616) defines content negotiation as "the process of selecting the best representation for a given response when there are multiple representations available."
 The primary mechanism for content negotiation in HTTP are these request headers: